-Narendra a 35-year-old techie working with an IT major has been investing in mutual funds and stocks since a few years.
+Narendra a 35-year-old techie working with an IT major has been investing in mutual funds and stocks for a few years.
 He is comfortable taking risks to generate higher returns and has SIPs in various equity-based funds.
 As a prudent investment philosophy, he believes that it is not wise to make all his investments in mutual funds and stocks as they are subject to high volatility.

 Also, from an asset allocation perspective, he feels that his investments are highly tilted towards equities.
 As it is rightly said, ‘Do not put all your eggs in the same basket’.
 Hence, he is looking to diversify his investments and make some investments in relatively safer avenues that can help him build a corpus to fund long term goals such as children’s education, his retirement, funding for his dream retirement home, etc.